Australia’s refugee policy must not discriminate on the basis of religion, says RSA

-We accept the argument that faith-based institutions need to employ people to certain positions that have a genuine occupational requirement for adherence to the religious beliefs of the institution.
-In particular, this would include people who are charged with teaching the tenets of the particular faith.
+We accept the argument that faith-based institutions need to appoint people to certain positions that have a genuine occupational requirement for adherence to the religious beliefs of the institution.
+This would include, for example, people who are charged with teaching the tenets of a particular faith.

 But many of these institutions claim to have a blanket right to discriminate.
-As a result, Australians are fired or face disciplinary action simply for, among other reasons, their sexual or gender status, having experienced a breakdown or divorce in their marriage, having accessed IVF treatment or having fallen pregnant outside wedlock.
+As a result, Australians are fired or face disciplinary action simply for their sexual or gender status, or for having experienced a breakdown or divorce in their marriage, or having accessed IVF treatment or having fallen pregnant outside wedlock.
 It’s particularly problematic given the large size of the faith-based education sector and the amount of taxpayer funding it receives.

 It is clear: Religious exemptions harm and hurt many Australians.